AudiovisualMetadataPlatform/amp_mgms/tools/kaldi/how_does_this_stupid_thing_work.md

   mfcc directory, but it is passed exp/make_mfcc/test as its log directory.
 That should probably be made to use a $WORK-based path
 * steps/compute_cmvn_stats.sh looks to be the same situation as above.

+NEW METHODOLOGY:
+* make_mfcc.sh and compute_cmvn_stats.sh use non-exp path for logs

 ### Decoding